diegomendezp/Ironhack-lectures-v3/content/module3/02-Week2/Day 3/LAB - Redux students.md

 ##### 1. Open the Redux DevTools and open the `State` tab.

-##### 2. Add few new students using the Add New Student `form`, and watch how each action is being logged in the Redux DevTools.
+##### 2. Add few new students using the Add New Student `form`, and notice how each action is being logged in the Redux DevTools.